datasci-osu/dsosuk8s/README.md

 ### cluster

-Information and configuration for Kubernetes clusters and cluster monitoring.
+Information and configuration for Kubernetes clusters, ingress controller, cluster monitoring with prometheus and grafana, and cluster backup with velero.

 ### deployments

 Organized by cluster hostname, contains settings files for hub and cluster-tools deployments.
-Only an example subfolder is included in this git repo to keep hub URLs private.
+Only an example subfolder is included in this git repo to keep running hub URLs private.

 ### docker_images

 Docker image definitions.
 Note that subdirectories here have a special structure used by the build and push scripts (in `scripts`, below).

 ### kubernetes_dev